Yorkshire Wolds Way

 The route described here is from south to north as most people choose to start in Hessle, enjoying the increasingly beautiful scenery as you walk towards Filey, hopefully with the sun on your back!

 This is a rural area and the route passes through very few towns and villages.
 When choosing your route, please bear in mind that the actual distance walked on any day may sometimes vary by up to 2 miles/3 km from the quoted distances (depending on the exact location of your accommodation).
 The mileages shown are typical door to door distances for each day.

 You may also wish to deviate from the trail at times to visit some of the local villages and points of interest so it is worth choosing an itinerary you think you can manage comfortably in case you decide to add to your daily walk.

 Hessle to Filey 87 miles/140 km

-A section of the Yorkshire Wolds Way has been closed on the Hessle foreshore from just east of the Country Park Inn through to North Ferriby.
-This is for some works to be carried out to stabilise the bank alongside the railway line.
-The legal closure period is currently in place until the end of the summer 2019.
+A section of the Yorkshire Wolds Way is due to be closed from April 2020.
+This is the Hessle foreshore section from just east of the Country Park Inn through to North Ferriby.
+The closure is necessary for some works to be carried out to stabilise the bank alongside the railway line.

 Our recommendation for walkers is to walk the first 1 km so that you can visit the Humber Bridge, then retrace your steps back to the station and catch the regular train between Hessle and North Ferriby.
 You can pick up the trail again from here.
 Alternatively you can just catch the train from Hessle and start the walk from North Ferriby, missing the first 4.5km of the route.